taylorg8900/tavern_proj_2/doc/player/player.md

 [5 tips for better platformer controls](https://www.youtube.com/watch?v=Bsy8pknHc0M) goes over a small fraction of what I have written above

 This [video](https://www.youtube.com/watch?v=hG9SzQxaCm8) is apparently really good for making a custom jump function

+I am going to now try to figure out implementation of a state machine, with documentation somewhere else.

 # Player upgrades